A 2:1 (or international equivalent).

 Months of entry

-The MA in Visual Culture fosters close analysis of visual culture across a broad chronological period from the Renaissance to the present day and from a range of theoretical and historical approaches.
-Students are encouraged to develop a rigourous critical approach that engages with the issues and debates that surround the production, display, and reception of visual culture, and the issues that pertain to the historical study of visual culture as a discipline.
+MA Visual Culture fosters close analysis of visual culture across a broad chronological period from the Renaissance to the present day and from a range of theoretical and historical approaches.
+You will be encouraged to develop a rigorous critical approach that engages with the issues and debates that surround the production, display, and reception of visual culture, and the issues that pertain to the historical study of visual culture as a discipline.

-Students complement their studies in art history and visual culture with a module taken in another department, such as History, Geography, and Culture, Film and Media.
+You will complement your studies in art history and visual culture with a module taken in another department, such as history, geography (staff will advise on availability and suitability).